welagedara/microservice/README.md

 ![Alt text](/images/1.png?raw=true "Optional Title") Click New Pipeline Button to create the new Pipeline.
 ![Alt text](/images/2.png?raw=true "Optional Title") Jenkins will guide you through the rest of the process.
-You may need a GitHub Access Token to finish the configuration.
-If you do not have one Jenkins will guide you to do that.
+Select GitHub then you may be asked to create a GitHub Access Token.

 ### Adding Webhooks